 Figure 1: Smooth muscle actin (SMA) labeling in the renal cortex of Col4A3-/- mice.
 SMA immunoreactive area in percent.
 Mean + SEM; n = 5 per group; One-way ANOVA with Bonferroni’s post hoc test; **p<0.01; ***p<0.001.

-Evaluation of albumine levels in the urine of Col4A3-/- mice showed highly increased albumine levels in Col4A3-/- mice that can be reduced by Ramipril treatment (Fig. 2)
+Evaluation of the urine of Col4A3-/- mice shows highly increased albumin levels that can be reduced by Ramipril treatment (Fig. 2)

 Figure 2: Quantification of albumin in urine samples.
 Logarithmic presentation of albumin levels measured in urine samples collected at 4 time points (treatment day 0, 10, 20, and 28).
 Two-way ANOVA with Bonferroni’s post hoc test.
 Mean ± SEM; n = 6 per group; *Col4a3-/- Vehicle vs. WT-Vehicle; #Col4a3-/- Ramipril vs. Col4a3-/- Vehicle; *p<0.05; ***p<0.001.

-QPS Neuropharmacology is ready to provide samples (brain tissue, CSF etc.) from these animals for analyses in your laboratory.
+QPS Neuropharmacology is ready to provide samples (e. g. kidney) from Col4a3-/- mice for analyses in your laboratory.